Careers

 To apply for this position:

 UBC hires on the basis of merit and is committed to employment equity.
 All qualified persons are encouraged to apply.
-We especially welcome applications from members of visible minority groups, women, Aboriginal persons, persons with disabilities, persons of minority sexual orientations and gender identities, and others with the skills and knowledge to engage productively with diverse communities.
+UBC is strongly committed to diversity within its community and especially welcomes applications from visible minority group members, women, Aboriginal persons, persons with disabilities, persons of any sexual orientation or gender identity, and others who may contribute to the further diversification of ideas.
 Government regulations require that Canadians and permanent residents of Canada will be given priority.
-All positions are subject to budgetary approval.